fractalpixel/fractalutils/README.md

 }
 </pre>

-Where TAG is the release to use (e.g. "v3.0.0", see sidebar or [![Release](https://jitpack.io/v/fractalpixel/fractalutils.svg)](https://jitpack.io/#fractalpixel/fractalutils) for latest release version).
+Where TAG is the release to use (e.g. "v3.0.0", see tags in the sidebar or [![Release](https://jitpack.io/v/fractalpixel/fractalutils.svg)](https://jitpack.io/#fractalpixel/fractalutils) for latest release version).